shkyler/gmit-pfda-exercises/README.md

 ## GMIT H.DIP in Data Analytics
 ### Assignment for Programming for Data Analysis Module

-This repository contains all of the files pertaining to my assignment submission for the Programming for Data Analysis module of the GMIT HDIP in Data Analysis program.
+This repository contains all of the files pertaining to my assignment submission for the Programming for Data Analysis module of the GMIT H.DIP in Data Analysis program.
 The main body of work is in the `numpyrandom.ipynb` Jupyter notebook file.
 This README.md file is a guide to set up and run the notebook.

 ### Repository contents

 The repository contains:
-* numpyrandom.ipynb - the notebook with all the details
+* numpyrandom.ipynb - the notebook with all the project detail
 * this README.md file
 * an 'img' folder containing images for the notebook